amooma/rails-4.2-book/chapter03-first-steps-with-rails.md

 ### redirect\_to :back

-If you want to redirect the user of your webapplication to the page he has just been you can use `redirect_to :back`.
+If you want to redirect the user of your web application to the page he has just been you can use `redirect_to :back`.
 This is very useful in a scenario where your user first has to login to get access to a specific page.